wellbutteredtoast/neon-skies/DEVLOG.md

 I also expanded the readme to give an overview of the world the game takes place in.
 I will *not* be adding things like build instructions as [The Love2D Wiki](https://love2d.org/wiki) provides good instructions for taking a project like this and building it into a binary.

 I learned that you can't make a function `local` if it's a `:` method, which kinda sucks because I built the pathing functions to be that way.
 Well, that should be fine for the next few days as I build out a collision system and using `Tiled` data to make a map, which'll be extremely helpful for me.
 For now, collision is just a concept, nonexistent.
 I fixed the path functions anyways, even if they're only gonna exist for another few days.

+### 5 May, 2025

+Today was the first day of lectures, so I didn't do a whole lot for the morning and some of the afternoon, but by the evening, things were moving smoothly.
+I added custom colours to the NPCs by just adding `r, g, b` values in the table.
+My current implementation is a little simple and can be improved upon later.

+I'm currently thinking of how I plan on implementing collisions between the player and NPCs, it'll be a bit complex but I can handle it, I've stuffed some collision code into a `utility.lua` for the time being.